Not a methodology for thinking better. An architecture for deciding better — by design, at every altitude, every time a consequential choice is made.

 "The system outlasts any individual decision.
 Design it deliberately."

-The framework introduces a professional ecosystem for those who govern Business Decision Architecture.
-Three levels of practice — each with a defined scope of accountability within the governed decision architecture.
+The framework defines a professional ecosystem for those who govern Business Decision Architecture — three levels of practice, each with a distinct scope of accountability.
+The Decisiontect™ certification program and the full governed ecosystem launch in 2027.

-Runs the UCADE Cycle within a governed Convoking4™ environment.
+Runs the UCADE Cycle within a governed organizational environment.
 Accountable for process integrity at the session level.
+Launching 2027.

 The terms Business Decision Architecture, Business Decision Architect, Decision Architect, and UCADE Cycle are dedicated to the public as open disciplinary terms.
-Decisiontect™ is the protected ecosystem brand.
-Framework v1.10 · Published February 27, 2026.
+Decisiontect™ is the protected ecosystem brand — certification program and full ecosystem launching 2027.
+Framework v2.1 · Published March 2026.

 The organization that makes this design decision builds a decision-making capability that outlasts any individual leader, compounds organizational intelligence across every cycle, and generates a competitive advantage that is architectural — and therefore more durable than any technological edge.